19 Beginner Climbing Tips to Help You Stay Motivated & Start Crushing

-Play a game like Add-On, or see who can dyno the furthest or climb a route the fastest.
+Play a climbing game, or see who can dyno the furthest or climb a route the fastest.

 I know I just said that the lack of interpersonal competition makes climbers very friendly and supportive.
 But, once you’re friends with someone, there’s nothing as fun as trying to kick their ass at a game.

 17. Practice Falling — Future You Will Thank You Some Day

 Falling is an inevitable part of climbing.
 So you might as well get good at it.